min2ha/ukwa-site/content/target/46354/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: EU workers will get a visa ONLY if they have a skilled job: Post-Brexit regime would slash net migration by 100,000

 European Union workers face having to secure a skilled job before they are allowed into Britain.
 The post-Brexit visa regime agreed by ministers would restore border controls and slash net migration by up to 100,000.
 EU tourists and students will continue to have free access in a bid to help smooth the passage of a trade deal with Brussels.